-Being able to stay home with your children is a blessing to the whole family, but sometimes your bank account can feel a little stretched.
-What if you could find a way to make a little extra money while still keeping your primary job as a cuddle-giver, laundry conductor, face washer and dinner maker?
+Being able to stay home, with or without children, can be a blessing to the whole family.
+But sometimes your bank account can feel a little stretched.
+What if you could find a way to make a little extra money while still keeping your primary job as a cuddle-giver, laundry conductor, face washer and dinner-maker?

 If you have the desire, one of these ideas will probably work for your situation.
 (Unless you are at an overseas duty station, then your choices are limited.
 I know.
-It’s a bummer.)
+It’s a bummer.
+But find out what you can do.)

 Get Into Car Detailing

 In our car-centric society, cars get dirty, and they get dirty fast.
 No one wants to have a filthy car, but not everyone has the time and the patience to get a car really clean.
-Offer your services on your schedule: Saturdays, nap times (in your driveway), or during school hours.
+Offer your services on your schedule: Saturdays, nap times (in your driveway with a monitor), or during school hours.

 Fulfillment by Amazon